apache/whimsy/MACOSX.md

 Visit [http://whimsy.local/](http://whimsy.local).
 You should see the whimsy home page.

-**Note**: If you navigate to [http://whimsy.local/board/agenda](http://whimsy.local/board/agenda), you will be prompted for your apache user and password.
-Once you have authenticated, you will see an Internal Server Error, which isn't surprising as that application isn't yet set up.
-What is surprising is that there is nothing in `/var/log/apache2/whimsy_error.log`. when services fail.
+**Note**: If you navigate to an URL that requires authentication like [http://whimsy.local/board/agenda](http://whimsy.local/board/agenda), you will be prompted for your apache user and password.
+Once you have authenticated, you will see an Internal Server Error.
 This is being debugged.

 Additional (application specific) configuration
 -----------------------------------------------